exo-addons/cloud-drive-extension/README.md

 More information find on [CMIS connector page](https://github.com/exo-addons/cloud-drive-extension/blob/master/connectors/cmis/README.md).

-If you need connect Microsoft SharePoint in eXo Platform, use our [dedicated add-on](https://github.com/exo-addons/cloud-drive-sharepoint) based on the Cloud Drive.
+If you need connect Microsoft SharePoint in eXo Platform, use our [dedicated add-on](https://github.com/exo-addons/cloud-drive-sharepoint) based on the Cloud Drive CMIS connector.

 Configuration
 -------------